dagundelv/freenom/README_EN.md

 ### 📃  Why write this script
-As we all know, Freenom is the only merchant on the planet that provides free top-level domain names, but it needs to be renewed every year for up to one year at a time.
+As we all know, Freenom is the only mer chant on the planet that provides free top-level domain names, but it needs to be renewed every year for up to one year at a time.
 Since I applied for a bunch of domain names, and not at the same time, So I felt frustrated every time I renewed, so I wrote this automatic renewal script.

 ### 🍭  Demo